kcoyle/RDF-AP/DSPedited.md

 **Default**

-no constraint
+none

 **Conditions**

 if given, the resource must be an instance of one of the given classes.
+If this property is not used, there is no constraint on the what classes the description may be an instance of

 **Label**